-Course Title & Code Credits Credit Distribution of the Eligibility Pre-
+Course Title & Code Credits Credit Distribution of the Course Eligibility Criteria Pre- requisite Lecture Tutorial of the Course (if any) DSC-14 CHILD AND ADOLESCENT DEVELOPMENT 4 3 0 1 Class 12 th Pass Nil

-Course Criteria requisite

-Lecture Tutorial Practical/ of the

-Practice Course

-(if any)

-DSC-14 4 3 0 1 Class 12th Nil

-CHILD AND Pass

-ADOLESCENT

-DEVELOPMENT

 - To trace human development from conception to adolescence. - To inculcate sensitivity to socio-cultural context of human development.